Predeep-Kumar/Agentic_AI_Based_Travel_Planning_Assistant/README.md

 Provide intelligent packing suggestions based on destination, trip duration, and expected activities.

 - 9️⃣ Enhanced User Interface & Visual Experience
 Further improve the UI with richer visuals, smoother animations, and a more immersive travel-planning experience.
+Aso add ing Auto and smooth scrolling.

 - 🔟 Interactive Maps & Route Visualization
 Visualize routes, destinations, hotels, and attractions on interactive maps to give users a clearer understanding of their journey.